magento/devdocs/guides/v2.0/cloud/before/before-setup-env-install.md

 Installation of Magento onto your local supports a command line option or a Web Setup Wizard.
 The CLI option also supports a Composer installation with sample data.
 For best information on your installation options and steps, see the [Installation Roadmap]({{ page.baseurl }}install-gde/install-roadmap_cli.html).

-To install Magento, follow the instructions using one of these options:
+After installing prerequisties, cloning the project and branch, configuring SSH keys, and adding Magento authentication keys, make sure to [Update installation dependencies]({{ page.baseurl }}install-gde/install/prepare-install.html).
+With the Magento respository cloned, you need to update and resolve any dependencies using Composer commands.

-* [Update installation dependencies]({{ page.baseurl }}install-gde/install/prepare-install.html) With the Magento respository cloned, you need to update and resolve any dependencies using Composer commands.
+To install, use one of the following options:
 * [Install the Magento software using the command line]({{ page.baseurl }}install-gde/install/cli/install-cli.html)
 * [Install the Magento software using the Web Setup Wizard]({{ page.baseurl }}install-gde/install/web/install-web.html)